bbauska/TUMx-DWAPNx/README.md

 can view them similarly as the address of where you are standing right
 now: your home or work address.

-It\'s just within computer science.
+It&apos;s just within computer science.
 We like numbers, so we put them everywhere.

 The second part that we see are subfolders.
-In this specific case, we\'re accessing assets and then we\'re accessing images.
+In this specific case, we&apos;re accessing assets and then we&apos;re accessing images.

 The last part is a resource that we want to access, which is the image of this protein, which is called protein.png.